use-ink/cargo-contract/docs/extrinsics.md

        --code-hash 0xbc1b42256696c8a4187ec3ed79fc602789fc11287c4c30926f5e31ed8169574e
 ```

-- `--code-hash` the hash of the uploaded code, returned from a call to `contract upload`
+- `--code-hash` the hash of the uploaded code, returned from a call to `contract upload`.
 If not specified the code hash will be taken from the contract artifacts.

 ## Specifying the contract artifact